Liquid-crystal display: Passive-matrix

 Segment LCDs can also have color by using Field Sequential Color (FSC LCD).
 This kind of displays have a high speed passive segment LCD panel with an RGB backlight.
 The backlight quickly changes color, making it appear white to the naked eye.
 The LCD panel is synchronized with the backlight.
 For example, to make a segment appear red, the segment is only turned ON when the backlight is red, and to make a segment appear magenta, the segment is turned ON when the backlight is blue, and it continues to be ON while the backlight becomes red, and it turns OFF when the backlight becomes green.
 To make a segment appear black, the segment is always turned ON.
 An FSC LCD divides a color image into 3 images (one Red, one Green and one Blue) and it displays them in order.
 Due to persistence of vision, the 3 monochromatic images appear as one color image.
 An FSC LCD needs an LCD panel with a refresh rate of 180 Hz, and the response time is reduced to just 5 milliseconds when compared with normal STN LCD panels which have a response time of 16 milliseconds.
 FSC LCDs contain a Chip-On-Glass driver IC can also be used with a capacitive touchscreen.
+This technique can also be applied in displays meant to show images, as it can offer higher light transmission and thus potential for reduced power consumption in the backlight due to omission of color filters in LCDs.

 Samsung introduced UFB (Ultra Fine & Bright) displays back in 2002, utilized the super-birefringent effect.
 It has the luminance, color gamut, and most of the contrast of a TFT-LCD, but only consumes as much power as an STN display, according to Samsung.
 It was being used in a variety of Samsung cellular-telephone models produced until late 2006, when Samsung stopped producing UFB displays.
 UFB displays were also used in certain models of LG mobile phones.